-This Plan, a copy of the NOI, and the Ohio EPA authorization shall be made available on-site immediately upon request of the director or his authorized representative during working hours.
+This Plan, a copy of the Notice of Intent (NOI), and the Ohio EPA authorization shall be made available on-site immediately upon request of the director or an authorized representative during working hours.
 Per Ohio EPA, an electronic copy is an acceptable format for on-site availability and review.